With Lust Comes Anger: Why Sexual Sin and Rage Go Hand in Hand

 The Christ of Loving Anger

 Jesus does not hate you or see you solely as someone who is only struggling with addiction to pornography.
-He doesn't not define you by your past sin of anger or sexual behaviours since you have been raised in Christ (Ephesians 1; 1 Peter 1:3-6).
+He does not define you by your past sin of anger or sexual behaviours since you have been raised in Christ (Ephesians 1; 1 Peter 1:3-6).
 He even hates what this sin is doing to you and yet pursues you.

 _______